Our Input Trait Products

 There is an ongoing paradigm shift in farming practice.
 The face of this movement is the rapid evolution of sustainable farming practices and its avoidance of the ecologically challenging chemicals: fertilizers, insecticides, pesticides, herbicides and the fuel used to apply them.
 This revolution however has been largely limited to fruits, vegetables and dairy.
 A shift away from chemicals has been slow to take hold in the high yielding and large acreage row crops such as corn, wheat, rice, soybean and canola that require billions of acres to meet global demand.

 The new precision gene editing technologies are going to change this.
-Like human gene editing, the product of agricultural gene editing are characteristics (trait products) that make plants healthier and more robust and, in so doing, enabling them to better withstand their environment without the use of chemicals.
+Like human gene editing, the product of agricultural gene editing are characteristics (trait products) that make plants healthier and more robust and, in so doing, enabling them to better withstand their environment with materially less use of chemicals.

 Cibus is the leader in this new paradigm.
 Our strategic focus are trait products that help farmers manage problem areas like disease and insects.
 Our inspiration is to make crops more ecofriendly and to lower their carbon footprint while, at the same time, making these crops higher yielding, more profitable and sustainable.

 We are currently focused on the five largest row and cereal crops: canola, rice, soybean, wheat and corn.
-These crops cover over one billion acres in North America, South America and Europe.
+These crops cover over one billion acres in North and South America, Europe and Australia.